Debiased Inverse Propensity Score Weighting for Estimation of Average Treatment Effects with High-Dimensional Confounders: Theoretical properties

-Note that $\sigma^2$ is the semiparametric efficient variance bound based on a dataset of size $n$ achieved for example by augmented inverse propensity score weighting when $r_0, r_1$ and $\pi$ are all estimable at sufficiently fast rates.
-The term $\E \sigma_\mu^2$ may therefore be viewed as the price for not assuming $r_0$ and $r_1$ are estimable.
-Indeed, if they were, the $\hat{\mu}_i$ could be expected to converge to $\mu_{\ora, i}$ for each $i$ such that $\E \sigma_\mu^2$ tends to $0$.
+Note that $\sigma^2$ is the semiparametric efficient variance bound based on a dataset of size $n$ achieved for example by AIPW when $r_0, r_1$ and $\pi$ are all estimable at sufficiently fast rates.
+The term $\E \sigma_\mu^2$ may therefore be viewed as a price to pay for not being able to estimate $r_0$ and $r_1$; in Section~\ref{sec:efficiency} we investigate conditions under which efficiency is achieved.

 We also remark that the decomposition \eqref{eq:split_decomp} is not quite an asymptotic normality result as whilst $\sigma \zeta_2$ is marginally Gaussian, $\sigma_\mu \zeta_1$ is only conditionally Gaussian given $\mathcal{D}$: marginally it is a mixture of mean-zero Gaussians with variances determined by the distribution of $\sigma_\mu^2$.
 This latter distribution is intractable without assumptions on $r_0$ and $r_1$, which we are avoiding here.
+Nevertheless, it does suggest a confidence interval for $\tau$ employing a simple union bound.
+We give a construction for such an interval along with finite sample coverage guarantees in appendix~\ref{sec:CI_tau}.
+Although this the coverage is expected to be larger than the nominal coverage, the length of the interval contracts at the $1/\sqrt{n}$ rate.

 One unsatisfactory aspect of the setup here from a practical perspective, is that the results and indeed the method require the use of an auxiliary dataset.
-In the next section we introduce a multiple sample splitting scheme that avoids this issue.
+In the next section we introduce a cross-fitting scheme that avoids this issue, and later in Section~\ref{sec:multi} we develop a multiple sample spitting scheme that derandomises by aggregating over multiple sample splits that we recommend to use in practice.